 The HELP DESK Official's sole responsibility is to manage the help desk responsibilities including, precinct transfers and provisional ballots.
 The most common scenarios are unreported moves, late voter registration applications and assisting voters with any questions they may have.

 The ASSISTANTS serve when needed and at the discretion and direction of the Chief Judge.

-The ESA works closely with the Chief Judge and Board of Elections staff and are responsible for several precincts on Election Day.
+The ESA works closely with the Chief Judge and the Board of Elections staff and are responsible for several precincts on Election Day.
 ESA’s are required to follow a route truck on Monday prior to Election Day to ensure correct equipment is delivered and to deliver poll books.
 An ESA is the first contact for voting machine or tabulator problems on Election Day.
-ESA’s are responsible for returning election night results to the central office for tabulation.
-Each ESA must be at a precinct at the close of polls.
 Use of a reliable personal vehicle is required.
 Election Staff Assistants must attend required poll worker training plus a required ESA specific training.

-GS 163-46 requires all officials to attend training sessions conducted by the Board of Elections prior to each major primary and general election.
+§163-46 requires all officials to attend training sessions conducted by the Board of Elections prior to each major primary and general election.
 The Chief Judge and Judges are issued a Precinct Official Manual notebook at the required training session.
-They receive training concerning specific issues affecting the upcoming election.
-Precinct election officials are paid to attend these training sessions in addition to their Election Day compensation.
+Election Day Precinct Officials are paid to attend these training sessions in addition to their Election Day compensation.
 Training sessions are conducted the month prior to each primary and general election.
-Precinct officials are notified by mail of the training dates.

 |Election Staff Assistant (ESA)||$220 + mileage|